-Call the 1100 'Dial before you dig' service at least three days prior to any excavating.
+Go to the Before You Dig Australia website (byda.com.au) at least three days ahead of any excavating.
 This free service provides information about underground pipes and cable locations.

 Choosing the right tradesperson to work with gas

 Only a contractor qualified to work on gas fittings is entitled to install or repair gas appliances.
 These licensed contractors carry an identity card with a photograph, stating what work they can perform.